-In the event a crime is reported or a situation arises, within the Clery Geography (On Campus, Public Property, and Non-Campus property), that, in the judgment of the Chief of Public Safety and in consultation with the Vice President of Student Services and University Relations and Dean of Students when time permits, constitutes a serious or continuing threat, a campus wide "timely warning" notice will be issued.
-Timely warning notices are typically written by the Chief of Public Safety and distributed by the Director of University Relations.
+In the event a crime or an incident is reported that constitutes a serious or continuing threat to the University, a campus wide "timely warning" notice will be issued.
 Timely warnings will be distributed to students and employees in a manner that is timely, that withholds the names of victims as confidential, and that provides information to assist with potentially preventing similar occurrences.
 Updates to the community about any particular case resulting in a timely warning may be distributed by email, social media, and/or posted on the University website.